gjassoah/fd-conferences/content/events/2022-07-18-nonassociative_algebras_Coimbra.md

 +++
-title = "Non-Associative Algebras and Related Topics II" dedication = "In honour of Alberto Elduque, on the occasion of his 60th birthday" date = 2022-07-18 enddate = 2022-07-22 dates = "July 18 - 22, 2022"
+title = "Non-Associative Algebras and Related Topics II" note = "In honour of Alberto Elduque, on the occasion of his 60th birthday" date = 2022-07-18 enddate = 2022-07-22 dates = "July 18 - 22, 2022"